menzenski/menzenski.github.io/_posts/2015-02-03-Part-Whole-In-Narrative.md

 mind, we're starting at the other end of the process: we've already got the high-level abstractions and conventions, and we're searching for the 0s and 1s.

+* **Narrative diachronicity:** narratives involve events occurring over time, and thus are fundamentally and irreducibly durative.
+* **Particularity:** a narrative must be embodied by specific participants and events, even though these particulars are frequently instantiations of a more general 'type'.
+* **Intentional state entailment:** the intentionality and agency of the participants is crucial.
+Those events which are not intentional in their causes (acts of nature, etc.) play a role in narrative primarily by affecting the intentional state of the participants.
+* **Hermeneutic composability:** a narrative and its comprehension as such depend on our ability to interpret knowledge.
+This interpretive ability is distinct from the modes of processing proposed by the rationalist and empiricist traditions.
+* **Canonicity and breach:** A recounted, particular, diachronic sequence of events is necessary but non-sufficient to an understanding of narrative.
+A narrative requires a certain "worth-telling-about-ness".
+* **Referentiality:** "Truth", in narrative, is judged by its verisimilitude rather than by its verifiability.
+* **Genericness:** Genre is both a property of a given text and a way of comprehending narrative, a higher-order abstraction or conventionalization of universal (or near-universal) human plights.
+* **Normativeness:** The driving force in narrative is a "breach" of convention or of norms.
+* **Context sensitivity and negotiability:** Our ability to interpret narratives is in fact a much broader part of human cognition, and is more important a part of everyday life than might have been assumed.
+Our ability to understand and interpret narratives in context is also demonstrated in daily cultural negotiations.
+* **Narrative accrual:** Just as words are added together to make sentences, and sentences to make narratives, so too do narratives accrue into larger units.
+These are called variously "cultures", "histories", or "traditions".